July 4th Fireworks & Events for Waikiki, Honolulu, Oahu 2026

 Haleiwa July 4th Festival, Fireworks & Community Festival 2026

 The North Shore Chamber of Commerce hosts their 5th annual Haleiwa 4th of July Fireworks and Community Festival for 2026.
 This event is held at Haleiwa Beach Park starting at 1:00 p.m. and running to approximately 9:00 p.m.
-Few details have been announced.
-In previous years, this event included live music, activities, a car show and a fantastic fireworks show to top off the evening.
+This year’s event includes live entertainment, a car show, hot dog eating contest, family-friendly fun and an evening capped off with a fantastic fireworks show.
 This family-friendly event is typically free and open to the public.
 2026

-Kailua Beach 4th of July Parade & Fireworks – To Be Determined for 2026
+Kailua Beach 4th of July Parade & Fireworks – 2026

-The 76th Annual Kailua Independence Day Parade is set for a 10:00 a.m. start on Kainalu Drive.
-The 2025 parade theme is “Waves of Aloha.”
+The 77th Annual Kailua Independence Day Parade is set for a 10:00 a.m. start on Kainalu Drive.
+The 2025 parade theme is “Stronger Together.”
+2026

 Kailua’s 4th of July fireworks show is in the works.
 The fireworks show is planned to begin at approximately 8:00 p.m on July 4th.
-Check this page for any additional information.
+Check this page for parking recommendations and additional information.
 This fireworks show is free and open to the public.
 Please note that there’s a yellow donate button at the top right on the page.
+2026

-Ala Moana Center 4th of July – To Be Determined for 2026
+Ala Moana Center 4th of July Celebrations 2026

 Note that in previous years, Ala Moana Center traditionally hosted Hawaii’s biggest fireworks show from Ala Moana Beach Park.
 Unfortunately, that fireworks show hasn’t happened since 2019.